Simple cycle

 Combined cycle power plants run two different turbines to capture more electricity from the combustion of a hydrocarbon, typically natural gas:

 1. Gas turbine: Natural gas is burned, and the combustion products (gases) are used to spin a turbine to generate electricity.
+This is the same as the simple cycle.

 2. Steam turbine: The hot gases that exhaust from the gas turbine are then used to boil water and generate steam.
 That steam passes through a second turbine, generating more electricity.

-These power plants typically have higher efficiencies (60% or higher) than single-cycle generators such as are commonly used with coal.
+These power plants typically have higher efficiencies (60% or higher) than simple-cycle generators such as are commonly used with coal.
 They still emit CO2, but generate more power per unit of greenhouse gas produced.